revathy516/Word_Puzzle_application/README.md

 ## Features

 * Saves user information with Shared preferences and shows that on app restart
-* Saves quiz score in a file, so when user restarts the app, he/she can check the previous score
+* Can play the quiz and the score will be updated
+* Leaderboard helps in viewing the scores of all the players
 * User friendly design

 ## Requirements